Day 0: Before the Yatra

 We had an early dinner and went to bed by 10:30 PM.

-We had an early breakfast and waited in the hotel for call for the Simikot flight.
-Around 11.00 AM we are asked to rush to airport.
-We wait outside the airport for 2 hours in 34 degree heat.
+We had an early breakfast and waited in the hotel for a call for the Simikot flight.
+Around 11.00 AM we are asked to rush to the airport.
+We wait outside the airport for 2 hours in the scorching 34 degree heat.

 Flights are not taking off due to bad weather.
 So we return to the same hotel and get back our own rooms with difficulty.